 Involve teens in food shopping and cooking

-Involve adolescents, especially boys, in the food shopping and meal preparation process.
+Involve adolescents in the food shopping and meal preparation process.
 Giving teens and tweens a say in what foods are stocked at home and learning how to prepare them can influence what they eat.
 It’s also a great opportunity to spend some time together and talk about the importance of eating nutritious foods in ensuring their long-term health.

 Advocate for healthier snacks at school sporting events

-Find out whether your local middle and high schools have concession stands at sporting events.
-Go to an event and check out the selection for yourself.
-Then, join with parents, community members and the school board to advocate for healthier options to be sold that can still help the groups earn a profit.
+Have you seen what is sold at sporting event concession stands lately?
+Chips, candy, nachos and soda.
+Go to an event at your local middle or high school and check out the selection for yourself.
+Then, join with parents, community members and the school board to advocate for some healthier options to be added that can still help the groups earn a profit.